RastislavMirek/FlexColorPicker/README.md

 ## Supported Use Cases
 1. ready-to-use color picker that works great out-of-box
-2. agile library that supports components positioning with autolayout and customisation directly from storyboard (or from code)
+2. agile library that supports components positioning with autolayout and customisation directly from storyboard
 3. framework that allows adding your own sliders, palettes &amp; previews or modifying existing ones without changing the code of the library
 4. combine 3 approaches above freely to get level of customisation that you need